Back to Tennessee

 Law for Testing Drugs in Mass Shooting Suspects

-This law requires blood or urine tests from people suspected of committing a mass shooting where four or more individuals were injured or there was an attempt to kill four or more individuals, and mandates hospitals to send test results to the University of Tennessee's health science center.
+This law requires hospitals to test blood or urine samples from people suspected of committing a mass shooting for drugs, including psychotropic drugs, and sends the results to researchers at the University of Tennessee's health science center.

 What This Bill Does

-• Directs hospitals to send test samples and results to the University of Tennessee's health science center college of pharmacy for studying drug interactions between psychotropic drugs and other drugs present in the person’s blood or urine.
+• Directs hospitals to send samples and results from these tests to researchers at the University of Tennessee's health science center.

 Who It Names or Affects

-• Law enforcement officers who investigate mass shootings
+• Law enforcement officers who investigate mass shooting suspects

-• Hospitals where blood or urine tests are conducted
+• Hospitals that collect and test blood or urine samples

-• The University of Tennessee's health science center college of pharmacy
+• Researchers at the University of Tennessee's health science center

 Terms To Know